santeri13/To-Do-list/README.md

 ## Structure of API app

-In **Contorllers/TaskController.cs** app is included all api request required by assesment base tasks **Done_Tasks.cs** and **Task.cs are** datastructre which is used to retrive data specifc way an dwork with it in list.
+In **Contorllers/TaskController.cs** app is included all api request required by assesment base tasks.

+**Done_Tasks.cs** and **Task.cs are** datastructre which is used to retrive data specifc way an dwork with it in list.

 **Program.cs** contain code required for Swager work.

 ## API